kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

 ---
-title: "Jekyll to Astro: An AI-Assisted Migration"
+title: "Jekyll to Astro: an AI-assisted migration"
 description: "How I used AI tools to migrate 43 blog posts to Astro, with real examples and lessons from both successful and failed approaches"
 pubDatetime: 2024-11-28T11:00:00-7:00
 ---